mabel-dev/opteryx.dev/docs/get-started/python-client.md

 - rows_read: Rows read after applying filters and projections.
 - time_planning: Time spent planning the query execution.

-!!! note
-    Not all statistics are available for every query.
-Some metrics depend on the specific operations performed and the data involved.

 Here’s how you can access these statistics:

 ~~~python